-Speaker 2: 00:20 learning mean for you?
-I spent the last eight years with my coauthor Jal Mehta from Harvard, trying to figure that out.
-Um, we did a study of 30 different high schools around the country where we were looking for evidence of kids that, who are really engaged in what they were learning in their classrooms.
-Um, but beyond engage really intellectually stimulated by what they were doing, found personal meaning and what they were doing.
-Um, and we're doing work that was kind of a conceptually rich, so some combination of rigor and engagement and joy.
-And I think we found that over time, kids who, who were engaged in that kind of learning found that they kind of came to identify with what they were doing.
-So, rather than I am a kid who sits in science class, I am a scientist or I am somebody who might become a scientist one day.
+A: I spent the last eight years with my co-author Jal Mehta from Harvard trying to figure that out.
+We did a study of 30 different high schools around the country where we were looking for evidence of kids at work who are really engaged in what they were learning in their classrooms.
+Beyond engaged, who were really intellectually stimulated by what they were doing, found personal meaning in what they were doing, and we're doing work that was kind of conceptually rich.

 A: I think we felt very deeply that it was likely that the least rich learning was happening for the least well-served students who are in public schools for the most part.
 And I think we also really wanted to know what are the possibilities of public education in this day and age.

 Q: Why is deeper learning important?